Creatiwity/witycms-doc/cms.md

 You are a professional web developer or a technician?
 You will also be seduced by wityCMS if you want to have a complete a control over the layout or if you want an easy to use CMS with extensible tools.
 In this case, wityCMS is made for you.
 Moreover, wityCMS allows the creation of a search engine optimization(SEO) with a semantically structured website.
 It has an excellent platform adapted to all sorts of projects - from simple blogs to platforms sophisticated websites (such as www.quantel-medical.com).
 The limits of wityCMS only depend on the imagination of developers and designers to create themes, extensions, and content.

-Our intention in this documentation is to cover the installation of wityCMS.
-Trying each time to send to users and technical professionals who want to use our tool and contribute to its emergence.
+This manual was created for guiding you in your first steps with wityCMS.
+We strive to provide an accurate, understandable and user friendly documentation.
+Your feedback are highly appreciated and will help us to improve our ability to serve you.

-We really need your help to make accurate documentation, user-friendly and understandable.
-If for some reason you need help for the install, migration or upgrade.
-So feel free to leave us your comments using the contact form on the website and subscribe to our newsletter to follow all news about wityCMS.
+Please feel free to leave us your comments using the contact form on the website and subscribe to our newsletter to get the latest news about wityCMS.

-We start the next generation of wityCMS with more power, more stability, and more user-friendly.
+If you need assistance as you go through the questions, you can contact us on www.creatiwity.net/contact or